Mubaarak1-git/secure-azure-foundations/Code/identity-access-control/README.md

 ### 🧩 Core Concepts of RBAC

 #### 👤 Security Principal
-An identity requesting access—can be a user, group, service principal, or managed identity.
+An identity requesting access can be a user, group, service principal, or managed identity.

 #### 📜 Role Definition
 A set of permissions (Actions, NotActions, DataActions).
 Examples: